saumyajaiswal2805/ESSENTIAL-TOOLS-FOR-SCIENTIFIC-COMPUTING/README.md

 (c) Number of neurons in hidden layer = 5, learning rate = 0.0001

 Using five and ten-fold cross validation for this purpose.

+# 5. Calculate the fold change, log2FC, Pvalue, Padjval, and Up/down regulated genes from the RNA sequencing data